abik11/tips-tricks/DB.md

 }
 ```

-### Moniker error
-If you wil encounter **Cannot resolve the moniker** error while trying to open XPO diagram, open the diagram (.xpo.diagram file) as XML and delete the line that causes the error.

 ## Entity Framework
 EF is Microsoft open source ORM (Object-Relational Mapper).
 It has some very nice features but in general seems a bit less intuitive than XPO.
 Still, it is a very good ORM.